PhD in Science

 Yes, but you must show sufficient background knowledge or bridging coursework.

-Is a master’s degree required before starting a PhD in science?
+Is a master’s degree required before starting a PhD in Science?

 Not if you want to apply for a direct PhD.
 Many countries allow direct entry to a PhD with a bachelor’s degree.